kakun45/xeniyas-Isochrone-back/README.md

 ```
 npm run dev # or
-npx nodemon index # to start the Express server and watch it with nodemon
+npx nodemon index.js # to start the Express server and watch it with nodemon or
+npm start
 ```

 - how to run the frontend React

 ```
-npm start  # to start React
+npm start  # to start React or a backend server
 ```

 5. To see the server in action open your web browser and go to: